gcadau/Electronic-Components-AI-Detection/READ_ME.md

                         or None (no standard deviation, i.e.: sd = 0).
                         Standard values.
 See the <a href="#Supported-Color-Modes-and-Standard-Normalization-Parameters">section</a>.
                         (default: None)
+  --resize
-  --resize              Resize option to be applied to images of the dataset.
+                        Resize option to be applied to images of the dataset.
                         (default: True)
+  --height HEIGHT
-  --height HEIGHT       Height value for resize.
-It can be a float or 'auto'
-                        (to apply standard values) or None (no resize) .Standard values.
+                        Height value for resize.
+It can be a float or 'auto' (to apply standard values) or None (no resize).
+                        Standard values.
+See the <a href="#Supported-Color-Modes-and-Standard-Normalization-Parameters">section</a>.
 Standard Resize Parameters: -
                         Height: 128 - Width: 128 (default: 'auto')
   --width WIDTH         Width value for resize.
 It can be a float or 'auto'
                         (to apply standard values) or None (no resize)